 These and more can be purchased at wideriverwinery.com, or if you’re lucky enough to be in the Midwest, at select retailers.
-I would have loaded my carryon, but there was no room.
+I would have loaded up my checked bag, but I was out of room and out of weight.
 I had to settle for the souvenir glass.

 There was plenty more to see in LeClaire and up the Mississippi.
 Unfortunately, we were short on time, so we’ll have to save those visits for the next time we drive America’s Scenic Byways.